Random Number Generator

 Random Number Generator — Frequently Asked Questions

-What is the difference between pseudo-random and true random?
+What is the difference between random and pseudo-random?